-Once the SIH participants have been introduced to and motivated to create a social or cultural initiative, the second phase (Idea design) steps in in order to help them create a first draft of the idea.
+Once the SIH participants have been introduced to and motivated to create a social or cultural initiative, based on an underlying passion and/or identified problem, the second phase (Idea design) steps in in order to help them create a first draft of the idea.
 A non-exhaustive list of materials, tool and methods listed below can be used for this phase.